A Natural Bias for Language Generation Models: Experiments

-\paragraph{Analysis.} The aim of this analysis is to investigate whether --- and to what extent --- the final-layer bias unigram initialisation leaves the contextual part of the network, $\pW(\cdot \!\mid\! \yy_{<t})$, to better capture non-frequency effects.
-To this end, we look at model-assigned log-probability as a function of token frequency.
-Explicitly, in \cref{fig:log-probs}, we plot a token's unigram log-frequency against the average log-probability assigned to it when it is the ground-truth token by a model initialised with (left) a bias term of $\zerovec$ and (right) a log-unigram bias term; binning them in equal-length intervals and averaging them for clarity.
-Bars again indicate standard error.
+\paragraph{Analysis.} The aim of this analysis is to investigate whether -- and to what extent -- the final-layer bias unigram initialisation leaves the contextual part of the network, $\pW(\cdot \!\mid\! \yy_{<t})$, to better capture \emph{non-frequency} effects.
+To this end, we examine model-assigned log-probability as a function of token frequency.
+In \cref{fig:log-probs}, we plot a token's unigram log-frequency against the average log-probability assigned to it (when it is the ground-truth token) by a model initialised with (left) a bias term of \zerovec and (right) a log-unigram bias term, binning them in equal-length intervals and averaging them for clarity.
 In \cref{fig:log-probs_a}, the full model parameters are used.
-In \cref{fig:log-probs_b}, the bias terms are not added in the linear projection, i.e., only $\pW(\cdot \!\mid\! \yy_{<t})$ of \cref{eq:breakdown} is computed.
+In \cref{fig:log-probs_b}, the bias terms are not added in the linear projection, i.e., only the contextual part of \cref{eq:breakdown}, $\pW(\cdot \!\mid\! \yy_{<t})$, is computed.

-The upward trend in average model assigned log-probability in \cref{fig:log-probs_a} suggests that, in general, models are better (or at least more confident) when predicting more frequent tokens.
-This trend holds when the bias term is omitted from the final linear computation of the $\zerovec$-initialised model.
+The upward trend in average model-assigned log-probability in \cref{fig:log-probs_a} suggests that, in general, models are better (or at least more confident) when predicting more frequent tokens.
+This trend holds when the bias term is omitted from the final linear computation of the \zerovec-initialised model.
 Interestingly though, when the bias term is omitted from the unigram-initialised model, the trend appears to reverse.
-This change suggests that for unigram-initialised models, frequency biases may be purely encoded in the bias term.
-This result provides preliminary evidence that, for the unigram-initialised model, $\pW(\cdot \!\mid\! \yy_{<t})$ may indeed specialise in non-frequency aspects of language, since the frequency effects are already encoded by $p_b$ in a modular fashion.\clara{looks like when the bias term from the 0 initialised model is removed, the model also gets better at predicting lower frequency words... makes me think that only entries in the bias corresponding to low frequency words become any sort of non-zero value... if this is the case perhaps removing the bias terms would be helpful for their prediction? tiago Is it possible to plot bias vs word frequency somewhere (with the 0 init model)?
-That could be pretty interesting to see.clara hmm what do you mean here? like divergence of the bias from the word freq dist? that's in the appendix rn :) tiagoI meant something like figure four, but with pb instead clara ah but the bias term doesnt really change at all over the course of training (see fig 11 and 12)}
+This change suggests that for unigram-initialised models, frequency may instead be encoded in the bias term, providing evidence that for these models, $\pW(\cdot \!\mid\! \yy_{<t})$ may indeed specialise in non-frequency aspects of language.\looseness=-1